-As a creditor, hiring a collection agency can feel like a worrisome last resort, and as a debtor, dealing with collection agencies can be extremely stressful.
-In both cases, knowing the provisions of the federal Fair Debt Collection Practices Act (FDCPA) can inform and assuage you that the debt collection process is proceeding within legal and ethical boundaries.
+As a creditor, hiring a collection agency can feel like a worrisome last resort, and as a debtor, dealing with collection agencies can be highly stressful.
+In both cases, knowing the provisions of the federal Fair Debt Collection Practices Act (FDCPA) can reassure you that the debt collection process is proceeding within legal and ethical boundaries.
 Learn all about this crucial debt collection law below.

 Editor’s note: Looking for the right collection agency service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The FDCPA is the sole federal law that regulates how debt collection agencies and other third-party debt collectors can interact with debtors.
 The FDCPA’s provisions include limits on when, where and how often debt collectors can contact debtors and their friends and family.

 FDCPA violations are grounds for lawsuits against debt collectors and creditors.
 This point is important: Although the FDCPA applies only to third parties instead of the actual creditor, both the creditor and the third party can be sued for FDCPA violations.

 As mentioned above, the FDCPA applies only to the actions of any third parties involved in collecting a debt.
 This means that if your company is awaiting money from a nonpaying client and you hire a collection agency, the FDCPA applies to the collection agency but not to you.
 Additionally, the FDCPA covers almost all debt types that would matter to a small business, including credit card debt and certain mortgages.

 The FDCPA applies to the vast majority of debt collectors, which it defines as “any person who regularly collects, or attempts to collect, consumer debts for another person or institution.”
 However, certain debt collectors are exempt.
 These are some of the excluded debt collectors relevant for business purposes: